-The TPS43330-Q1 and TPS43332-Q1 include two current-mode synchronous buck controllers and a voltagemode boost controller.
-The devices are ideally suited as a pre-regulator stage with low lq requirements and for applications that must survive supply drops due to cranking events.
+The TPS43335-Q1 and TPS43336-Q1 include two current-mode synchronous buck controllers and a voltage-mode boost controller.
+The devices are ideally suited as a pre-regulator stage with low Iq requirements and for applications that must survive supply drops due to cranking events.
 The integrated boost controller allows the devices to operate down to 2 V at the input without seeing a drop on the buck regulator output stages.
 At light loads, the buck controllers can be enabled to operate automatically in low-power mode, consuming just 30 μ A of quiescent current.

 The buck controllers have independent soft-start capability and power-good indicators.
 External MOSFET protection is provided by current foldback in the buck controllers and cycle-by-cycle current limitation in the boost controller.
 The switching frequency can be programmed over 150 kHz to 600 kHz or synchronized to an external clock in the same range.
-Additionally, the TPS43332-Q1 offers frequency-hopping spread-spectrum operation.
+Additionally, the TPS43336-Q1 offers frequency-hopping spread-spectrum operation.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
-PowerPAD is a trademark of Texas Instruments.